Let’s talk about an organized classroom. Great classroom organization can make everything easier for the upcoming school year.

 Organize Table Supplies

-Using binders is one of my favorite ways to organize!
+Using binders is the perfect way organize!
 Have one for lessons plans, one for substitutes, and more!
 You can find more ways to use binders to organize your classroom with this tutorial from Create Teach and Share.
+Binders take up so little space compared to the amount of information they hold.
+They are one of my favorite classroom organization ideas.

 Box Top Container